qizhong19920114/UsabilityDataLogger_iOS/README.md

 ## Installation (User Interface)
-Install the xcode project in MobileDataLogger folder
+Install the xcode project in MobileDataLogger folder.
+Make sure the device ID is profiled (registered) in the iOS developer account and the iOS version is set correctly.

 ## Installation (SandBox Path)
 Need to change the SandBox Path in cydia tweak code to be able to find and modify data files.
+The biggest challenge of iOS jailbreak development is file operation.
+Directoreis of user applications and system applications are encoded with a sequence of numbers and letters and the sandbox sequence changes everytime the application re-installed.
+Therefore, certain sandbox sequence (for Usability Data Logger UI and for Pro Documents) need to be known and added to the tweak code.
+All other apps's data can be found by using the unix "find" command.